 E-mail: Coach Veenhof

-Veenhof coached four NSAA All-Conference selections in 2014.
+Veenhof coached four NSAA All-Conference selections in 2014 after finishing the NSAA conference with a second-place in the standings with a 7-3 record.
 In addition, she coached a NSAA Freshman-of-the-Year athlete and two-time NSAA Defensive Player-of-the-Year athlete.

 Veenhof also guided her 2011 DSU Volleyball team to their independent qualifying conference tournament – the Association of Independent Institution (A.I.I.)
 Conference Post-season Tournament in Phoenix, Ariz.

-During her coaching tenure at Dakota State, Veenhof had coached four spikers that surpassed 1,000 career kills and a defensive specialist that amassed over 1,000 digs in a span of two years in 2014.
+During her coaching tenure at Dakota State, Veenhof had coached four spikers that surpassed 1,000 career kills and three defensive specialists that amassed over 1,000 digs.
 In addition, she guided a setter that had set an all-time school record for most career set assists.
-Veenhof had coached ten (10) All-Conference selections.
-She was the director for the Madison Area Junior Olympic Volleyball Club.
+Veenhof had coached eleven (11) All-Conference selections.

-Veenhof’s volleyball teams have also excelled in the classroom, where in her first six years, ten (10) players earned Daktronics-NAIA Scholar Athlete honor.
-Her teams also consistently ranked at or above 3.0 cumulative grade point average, earning NAIA Scholar-Team award five times.
+Veenhof’s volleyball teams have also excelled in the classroom, where in her first seven years, thirteen (13) players earned Daktronics-NAIA Scholar Athlete honor.
+Her teams also consistently ranked at or above 3.0 cumulative grade point average, earning NAIA Scholar-Team award six times.
+Her 2015-16 squad was selected to American Volleyball Coaches Association Team Academic award.

 Veenhof coached at Si Tanka-Huron University for one season before taking the job at Northern State (S.D.).
 She also served as the head coach of the Northeast South Dakota (NESD) Junior Olympic volleyball club in Aberdeen for four years.